Al Khor (city): Flora and fauna

+Common vegetation found in Al Khor include alaqool (Alhagi maurorum) in the northwest, qurdi (Ochradenus baccatus), mangroves (Avicennia marina), glasswort (Salicornia europaea), hadh (Cornulaca aucheri), rimth (Haloxylon salicornicum), Arab bean (Gypsophila vaccaria), cottina (Bassia eriophora), broadleaf seagrass (Halophila stipulacea) near the coast, Mesembryanthemum nodiflorum, Anabasis setifera and cleome barbaran (Cleome brachycarpa).

+Plants such as qalam (Arthrocaulon macrostachyum) and thailoth (Halocnemum strobilaceum) are found primarily in salt marshes.
+Flowers of the Sonchus genus (commonly known as common sow thistles) have also been observed in rare instances.

+Together with Al Thakhira, roughly 1,392 hectares of mangroves are found along the shoreline and the inlet at the town's eastern edge, making the coastline between Al Thakhira and Al Khor the most densely populated mangrove habitat in Qatar.

+Hydrology

 In a 2010 survey of Al Khor's coastal waters conducted by the Qatar Statistics Authority, it was found that its average depth was 5 metres and its average pH was 8.11.
-Furthermore, the waters had a salinity of 48.58 psu, an average temperature of 24.72°C and 6.44 mg/L of dissolved oxygen.
+Furthermore, the waters had a salinity of 48.58 psu, an average temperature of 24.72 °C and 6.44 mg/L of dissolved oxygen.

 Climate

-The following is climate data for Al Khor City.